viamrobotics/docs/docs/components/power-sensor/_index.md

 # SME: #team-bucket
 ---

-If you have a physical power sensor, an API endpoint, or anything else that provides measurements of voltage, current, and power consumption, use a _power sensor_ component.
+Power sensor components provide an API for getting measurements of voltage, current, and power consumption.

-The sensor component is often used alongside the [data management service](/services/data/), which allows you to capture and sync the sensor's data.
+If you have a physical power sensor, an API endpoint, or anything else that provides such measurements, use a _power sensor_ component.

 ## Available models

-To use a power sensor and get its measurements, you have to add it as well as any dependencies, such as a board and a configured analog-to-digital converter (ADC), to your machine's configuration.
+To use a power sensor and get its measurements, you have to add it to your machine's configuration.

 Go to your machine's **CONFIGURE** page, and add a model that supports your sensor.